unaiiM/UniTube/README.md

 ### Posdata

-This project is devolved by me with no professional use, then the code is not perfect, there is a lot of comments and a lot of functions inside only one file.
+This project is developed by me with no professional use, then the code is not perfect, there is a lot of comments and a lot of functions inside only one file.